 Non-Executive Directors are appointed on standard commercial terms including a fee which takes into account their responsibilities for chairing committees, a three month notice period and other standard provisions relating to their role.
 None of the letters of appointment provide for any termination payments.

-The Audit Committee is chaired by Liz Richards and has the primary responsibility of monitoring the quality of internal controls and ensuring the financial performance of the Group is properly measured and reported on.
-It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
-The Audit Committee meets not less than twice in each financial year and has unrestricted access to the Group’s external auditors.
-The Audit Committee comprises Liz Richards, James Routh and Tracy Sheedy.
+The Audit & Risk Committee is chaired by Ross Paterson and has the primary responsibility of monitoring the quality of internal controls and ensuring the financial performance of the Group is properly measured and reported on.
+It receives and reviews reports from the Group's management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
+The Audit & Risk Committee meets not less than twice in each financial year and has unrestricted access to the Group's external auditors.
+The Audit & Risk Committee comprises Ross Paterson, James Routh and Tracy Sheedy.

 Terms of reference: Remuneration Committee